 They Are Expected To Submit To Their Husbands

-Both religion and the Bible play a huge part in an Amish marriage, and Amish society tends to put the wife in a submissive role to her husband.
-In public, the husband is expected to lead, and the wife is expected to follow.
+Both religion and the Bible play a huge part in Amish marriage, and Amish society tends to put the wife in a submissive role to her husband.
+In public, the husband must lead, and the wife is expected to follow.

 They Aren't Supposed To Cut Their Hair

-Amish women can go their entire lives without getting a haircut, due to a literal interpretation of the Bible which deems it a "shame" for a woman to be shorn.
-Instead, an Amish woman grows her hair long and puts it in a bun and under the prayer covering on her head.
+Amish women can go their entire lives without getting a haircut, due to a literal interpretation of the Bible which deems it a "shame" for a woman to get shorn.
+Instead, an Amish woman grows her hair long and puts it in a bun under the prayer covering on her head.